08 Mar This Bird Lives Like a Farmer | March 2016

 So Acorn Woodpeckers spend the harvest months collecting and storing acorns.
 Then they live off the acorns during winter, spring, and early summer.

-Like any group dependent upon farming, Acorn Woodpeckers live in towns (communities of about 10 birds) near their farms (oak trees).
+Like any group dependent upon farming, Acorn Woodpeckers live in small towns (communities of about 10 birds) near their farms (oak trees).

 A community survives best through cooperation.

 In this case, both males and females incubate eggs.
 Breeding and non-breeding adults feed nestlings.
 And everybody collects acorns.

 In the above photo, she is on the left and he is on the right.
 You can tell because she has a black band between her red cap and white forehead.

 They’re on a stump, that had been left high in a Eucalyptus tree at Carbon Canyon Regional Park, Brea, CA.